 Impressions of Visiting the Back to Backs

 Some of the families had members who worked from home, and you see their workshop set up as well (a table near a window).
-One of the street facing houses still had its equipment from a tailor in the 1950s.
-Some of the families also had lodgers so were really overcrowded (shocking, in light of today's predator concerns and CRB checks to see just a curtain separating lodger's bed from kid's bed).
+One of the street.- facing houses still had its equipment from a tailor in the 1950s.
+Some of the families also had lodgers so were really overcrowded (shocking, in light of today's predator concerns and CRB checks to see just a curtain separating a lodger's bed from kids' bed).

-The tour guides were really good.
-They had a fair bit of information on the real life families who lived in the houses and how they lived, why they lived there, why they moved.
+The tour guides were very good.
+They had a fair bit of information on the real-life families who lived in the houses and how they lived, why they lived there, why they moved.
 We had a really good poke around, and the children tried out sleeping top to tail in the beds.

 Because of the cramped quarters, the Back to Backs can only be visited by guided tours.
 Pre-booking is not required, but it is strongly advised.
 See the National Trust website for booking details.

 Address: 50-54 Inge Street, 55-63 Hurst Street, Birmingham, West Midlands, England, B5 4TE

 National Trust - see also: National Trust memberships (official website link)

 Photo Credit: Rosemary McGruther